BillNyeARussianSpy/PatternAnalysis-2025/recognition/HipMRIVQVAE - 47447217/README.md

 ![VQVAE Architecture](readme_images/architecture.png)

-Figure: Encoder compresses input into discrete latent embeddings using vector quantization, and the decoder reconstructs the input from quantized codes.
-The bottleneck enforces discrete representation learning.
+_Figure: Encoder compresses input into discrete latent embeddings using vector quantization, and the decoder reconstructs the input from quantized codes.
+The bottleneck enforces discrete representation learning._

 Here, we see a conventional implementation.
 There are 3 components to take note of: an Encoder, Vector Quantizer (middle) and Decoder.
 These are explained in detail below.

 #### Encoder + Decoder
 The Encoder takes an input image x and compresses it into a smaller, latent space through downsampling by convolutional layers and batch normalisation.
 Essentially maps an input $x -> z$ latent space.
 After passing image data through many downsampling layers, residual blocks recieve feature maps for refinement.

-The Decoder does the opposite, it takes the quantized latent codes from the vector quantizer and reconstructs the MRI image, allowing the model to learn how to generate realistic hip MRI patterns (takes $z -> x$)
+The Decoder does the opposite, it takes the quantized latent codes from the vector quantizer and reconstructs the MRI image, allowing the model to learn how to generate realistic hip MRI patterns (takes $z → x$)

 Formally, the model learns:
 $$